 Chair of the Addictive and Immersive Technologies Inquiry Damian Collins MP has accused the gaming industry of a lackadaisical approach to self-regulation, warning that if they don't want to do it, then the government will do it for them.

-Having already grilled Epic and EA on this subject, in a session that produced EA's epic linguistic rebranding of gambling into surprise mechanics, the latest inquiry at Westminster involved King Digital, UKIE, TIGA, the Video Standards Council and the British Esports Association.
+Having already grilled Epic and EA on this subject, in produced EA's epic linguistic rebranding of gambling into surprise mechanics, the latest inquiry at Westminster involved King Digital, UKIE, TIGA, the Video Standards Council and the British Esports Association.

 The inquiry was not nearly as entertaining without EA's verbal acrobatics, but it was quite useful, if only for Collins' insistence that things like gaming addiction and loot boxes, whatever our opinion on them is, are not being taken seriously enough by the gaming industry.